- About Us

 FUNDRAISING AND DEVELOPMENT

 - Clerical/Database Volunteer.
-Clerical Volunteers assist with various administrative projects such as copying, mailing, filing, and updating databases.
-We currently use Access and E-Tapestry databases.
+Clerical Volunteers assist with various administrative projects such as copying, mailing, filing, and updating our E-Tapestry database.
+This position is ideal for an organized person who wants to learn more about the inner workings of how to run a non-profit.

-SAHELI accepts semester or year long interns.
+AFSSA accepts semester or year-long interns.
 For more information on this, please contact us and let us know your particular interests and we will see if that matches our needs at that time.

 DAY-OF EVENT VOLUNTEERS